13 15 15Call

 After 5 yearsWeekly payments only available to people with WPI** >20%

-*Able to return to suitable employment but not pre-injury employment
+*Able to return to suitable employment working at least 15 hours a week, but not pre-injury employment

 **WPI is whole person impairment – a scale used to measure the extent of your injuries

-How long can you claim workers compensation benefits?
+How long can you claim workers compensation payments in NSW?

 You can generally claim workers compensation for up to 5 years.
 However, if your permanent impairment is greater than 20% and you have been assessed as being unable to work indefinitely, then this five-year limit no longer applies.